2026 Sponsors and Venues

 128 NW 11th Ave.

-We are at Portland Center Stage this year on the morning of June 27th for both our Poetry Market and our Youth Poetry Slam.
+We will be at Portland Center Stage this year on the morning of June 27th for both our Poetry Market and our Youth Poetry Slam.
 These two events will be taking place up on their second level mezzanine.
+Come check out chapbooks, broadsides, stickers, and more for purchase and then stick around to cheer on some student poets!

 Powell’s City of Books